thecml/mensa/README.md

 # MENSA: A Multi-Event Network for Survival Analysis under Informative Censoring

 MENSA is a novel, deep-learning model for multi-event survival analysis.
 It works by jointly learning K event distributions as a convex combination of Weibull distributions, treating the censoring distribution as just another event.
-This allows predicting if an instance will likely experience the event of interest or be censored, e.g., drop out of the study or be event-free at its termination.
+This allows predicting if a patient will likely experience the event of interest or be censored, e.g., drop out of the study or be event-free at its termination.
 The model support single-event, competing risks and multi-event scenarios.
 Please consider citing the paper if you find this work useful.

 <b>Preprint: https://arxiv.org/abs/2409.06525</b>